magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 When traversing directory trees, symlinks can point well outside of the user-selected directory and care may be required when following these.
 Loops may also occur.
 These problems _should_ be encountered when constructing the `DirectoryOffer`.
-The receiving side will not encounter these issues as it will receive either a file or a collection of files that are all strictly below some root directory.
+The receiving side will not encounter these issues as it will receive either a file or a collection of files that are all strictly below the base directory.

 ## Discussion and Open Questions {#discussion}